KNOW EPILEPSY EDUCATION

 Epilepsy is not a mental illness.
 It is not a sign of low intelligence.
 It is not contagious.
 It is a brain disorder in which brain cells create abnormal electrical impulses that cause seizures.
 During a seizure, a person might have muscle spasms, a temporary loss of consciousness, a period of confusion, a staring spell, or a sudden need to sleep.
 Unless they take medication to control them (and, unfortunately, even sometimes when they do), people with epilepsy are prone to experiencing seizures on a frequent basis.

 KNOW EPILEPSY CAMPAIGN

 Thousands of people in the United States die each year from SUDEP and seizure-related causes.
 Anyone can have a seizure; seizures can happen anywhere, anytime.
 It’s imperative that everyone learns seizure first aid.
-A public educated in seizures first aid can help prevent injuries and help save lives.
-Acting together, will change the way people think about epilepsy and seizures.
-Mission of this program is to educate the general public; such as local businesses, schools, universities, colleges, and community about epilepsy and SUDEP awareness and understand the steps on how to recognize a seizure and know first aid.
+Public educated in seizure first aid can help prevent injuries and help save lives.
+Acting together will change the way people think about epilepsy and seizures.
+The mission of this program is to educate the general public; such as local businesses, schools, universities, colleges, and communities about epilepsy and SUDEP awareness and to understand the steps on how to recognize a seizure and know first aid.